Break Free (song): Production and composition

-According to the sheet music published at Musicnotes.com by Kobalt Music Services America, "Break Free" is written in the key of G minor.
-Ariana Grande commented on the seemingly nonsensical lyrics, telling Time magazine, "I fought [Max Martin] on it the whole time.
-I am not going to sing a grammatically incorrect lyric, help me, God!
-Max was like, ‘It’s funny — just do it!'"
+According to the sheet music published at Musicnotes.com by Kobalt Music Services America, "Break Free" is written in the key of G minor with vocals spanning from G3 to B♭5.
+The song features two grammatically incorrect lines, "Now that I've become who I really are" and "I only wanna die alive".
+Grande told Time magazine that she disagreed with Martin and refused to sing grammatically incorrect lyrics, but Martin urged her to do so because "It's funny".
+This usage would ten years later be compared with Sabrina Carpenter's song "Espresso" and its line "That's that me espresso".

 Release

 On May 10, 2014, during an interview after her performance at Wango Tango, Grande revealed that she wanted "Break Free" to be her next single after "Problem".
 She said, "I did a song with Zedd, who I just met for the first time here, and I'm really excited about that song.
 I really want that to be the second single.
 My whole team is like, 'Oh it's too early to pick a new single,' but I'm really leaning towards that one.
 I love that song so much.
 He's fantastic and the song is really fun."

 Grande began dropping hints about her second single on social media throughout the month of June but did not confirm that it was her Zedd collaboration until June 21, at which point she also revealed the song's name on Twitter.
 To build hype, Grande started an online countdown for the ten days leading up to "Break Free's" release.
 On June 28, Grande uploaded a teaser video with a snippet of the song to her Instagram account.

 "Break Free" premiered on the one-day revival of the MTV show Total Request Live in a half-hour special titled Total Ariana Live on July 2, 2014.
 It was made available for purchase as a digital download on iTunes a few hours after the TRL premiere.
 It reached the number one spot on the iTunes Sales Chart soon after its release.